-Adrian Rigby is entering his fourth season as head men’s soccer coach at the University of Houston-Victoria.
+Adrian Rigby is entering his fifth season as head men’s soccer coach at the University of Houston-Victoria.

 Rigby became UHV’s first head coach in 2010 after spending five seasons as an assistant coach at St. Edward’s University where the Hilltoppers claimed the 2009 Heartland Conference title.

-Rigby guided the Jaguars to their first-ever Association of Independent Institutions Conference tournament berth last season where the Jaguars dropped a triple-overtime shootout decision to Jamestown College.
-The Jaguars finished the 2012 season with a 9-7-1 record under Rigby, who has an overall record of 18-28-4 in his three seasons at the helm.
+Rigby guided the Jaguars to their first-ever Association of Independent Institutions Conference tournament berth in the 2012 season where the Jaguars dropped a triple-overtime shootout decision to Jamestown College.
+The Jaguars finished the 2013 season with a 9-5-2 record under Rigby, who has an overall record of 27-33-6 in his four seasons at the helm.

 During his time at St. Edward’s, the team achieved an NSCAA top-25 ranking in the 2006 and 2008 seasons, climbing as high as No. 12 in the 2008 poll.